FREQUENTLY ASKED QUESTIONS:

 Answer: The University has coordinated a number of resources tailored to addressing the needs of undocumented students:

-A biweekly therapy group for undocumented students, led by certified clinicians experienced working with undocumented and immigrant communities, will begin in Winter quarter 2017.
+A biweekly therapy group for undocumented students, led by certified clinicians experienced working with undocumented and immigrant communities, will continue in Winter quarter 2018.
 No student attendee information will be collected or recorded.
 Contact any of the following for more information:

 - Devon Moore - 2-4537

-- A biweekly therapy group for undocumented students, led by certified clinicians experienced working with undocumented and immigrant communities, will begin in Winter quarter 2017.
+- A biweekly therapy group for undocumented students, led by certified clinicians experienced working with undocumented and immigrant communities, will continue in Winter quarter 2018.
 No student attendee information will be collected or recorded.
 Contact any of the following for more information:

 Student Counseling Service (SCS) Short-Term Counseling.